-As at January 31, 2018, the Company had cash of \$352,440 and working capital of \$318,556.
-The Company does not expect to generate revenues in the near future and will require additional funds to continue operations.
+As at April 30, 2018, the Company had cash of \$1,280,681 and working capital of \$1,265,436.
+The Company does not expect to generate revenues in the near future and will require additional funds to meet its commitments under the earn-in agreement with NDM and to continue operations.
 If the Company does not raise the required funds, it may not be able to meet its ongoing obligations.
 These circumstances may cast significant doubt as to the Company's ability to continue as a going concern and the appropriateness of the use of accounting principles applicable to a going concern.

-During the three months ended January 31, 2018, funds were mainly used for exploration expenditures, the advance royalty payment on the Mon Property and administrative expenses.
-As at January 31, 2018, the Company had spent a total of \$1,320,660 on the Mon Property, of which \$68,498 was for acquisition costs and \$1,252,162 was for exploration.
-The earn-in agreement required that \$2,000,000 be spent on the Property for exploration, development and related expenditures by December 31, 2017.
+During the six months ended April 30, 2018, funds were mainly used for expenses relating to the prospectus filing, the IPO as well as for exploration expenditures, extension fee, the advance royalty payment on the Mon Property and administrative expenses.
+As at April 30, 2018, the Company had spent a total of \$1,368,130 on exploration and acquisition on the Mon Property, of which \$68,498 was for acquisition costs and \$1,299,632 was for exploration.
+The earn-in agreement required that \$2,000,000 be spent on the Property by December 31, 2017.
 On December 12, 2017, the Company gave NDM notice of its election to extend the deadline for completion of the Initial Expenditures of \$2,000,000 from December 31, 2017 to December 31, 2018, and paid the required amount of \$20,000 as stipulated under the mineral property earn-in agreement.
+During May 2018, the Company advanced a further \$250,000 to NDM to commence the 2018 summer exploration program on the Property.
+Subsequent to April 30, 2018, NDM billed the Company a 5% management fee of \$31,798, which had not been billed on the purchase of mining equipment in 2016 and 2017.

-On January 19, 2018, the Company filed a final long form prospectus for an IPO whereby the Company plans to issue a minimum of 6,666,667 units up to a maximum of 20,000,000 units at a price of \$0.15 per unit.
-Each unit will consist of one common share and one half purchase warrant.
-Each whole warrant will entitle the holder to purchase one common share at a price of \$0.25 per share for a period of 24 months from the closing of the IPO.
-It is expected that the minimum offering will fund the continued operations of the Company for at least one year from the date of this report.
+On April 18, 2018, the Company completed its initial public offering of 8,500,000 units at a price of \$0.15 per unit for gross proceeds of \$1,275,000.
+Each unit consists of one common share and one-half transferable purchase warrant.
+Each whole warrant will entitle the holder to purchase one common share at a price of \$0.25 per share until April 18, 2020.
+These funds will be used for exploration expenditures on the Mon Property towards the earn-in, and for general and administrative expenses.

-There is no guarantee that the Company will obtain the funding required and the amount, timing and nature of financing may be materially impacted by the economic climate in capital markets.
+There is no guarantee that the Company will obtain further future funding, and the amount, timing and nature of financing may be materially impacted by the economic climate in capital markets.